 PRE-Q

-Perfect for: Gigging musicians that want vintage amp tones from a generic backline amp, studio musicians that want tube feel in front of their digital modelers, guitarists who’s tone lives on the edge of breakup.
-This is not another voltage-starved “tube” pedal - the circuit has 250 volts supplied by the step up board inside the pedal and sounds BIG - like an amp!
+Perfect for: Gigging musicians that want the ability to dial in their specific amp tone with any generic backline amp, studio musicians that want tube feel in front of their digital modelers, rock ‘n’ rollers that want that classic 70’s cranked amp sound… This is not another voltage-starved “tube” pedal - the circuit has 250 volts supplied by the step up board inside the pedal and sounds BIG - like an amp!
+See what customers say below!

 Controls: Top row — Treble, Bass.
 Bottom row — Boost, Middle, Volume.
 Size: 7 x 7 x 3 in (with knobs and tubes).